Monarch experts discuss suicide prevention, ways to achieve mental wellness

 – Giving away personal items

-“We also want people to understand that while mental illness and substance use conditions are common, they are extremely treatable and individuals can go on to recover and lead full and productive lives,” said Monarch’s Chief Clinical Officer Daniel Brown, MSW, LCSW.
+“We also want people to understand that while mental illness and substance abuse conditions are common, they are extremely treatable and individuals can go on to recover and lead full and productive lives,” said Monarch’s Chief Clinical Officer Daniel Brown (pictured right), MSW, LCSW.
+“Too many people living with a mental health condition never seek or receive help due to stigma, lack of information, cost or lack of health insurance coverage.”

 But there are steps to help maintain well-being and help everyone achieve wellness.
 These involve a balanced diet, regular exercise, enough sleep, a sense of self-worth, development of coping skills that promote resiliency, emotional awareness, and connections to family, friends and the community.